Buttkicker + Unreal Engine

 MetaSound, Unreal’s new sound system, allows us to output sound to any audio channel we want.
 So let’s imagine that I…

-It has some limitations though.
-Notably: even if the “Buttkicker” sound is not played on the main audio device, the inverse is not true: the main audio sound is played on the Buttkicker.
+Another issue is that even if the “Buttkicker” sound is not played on the main audio device, the inverse is not true: the main audio sound is played on the Buttkicker.
 So if a loud sound plays on the Stereo system, it will produce vibration on the device.
+And if no “Buttkicker-only” sound is sent to the device, it will fallback to whatever background “real” sound is going through.

 Conclusion